About Us

 Stimulate Open Dialogue

-We host dialogue sessions to stimulate dialogue on New Genomic Techniques, their policy and implications in agriculture.
+Host sessions to stimulate dialogue on New Genomic Techniques, their policy and implications in agriculture with the general public.

 Inform Society